James Falshaw: Life

-He was created a baronet, of Belgrave Crescent in the City of Edinburgh, in 1876.
+He was created a baronet, of Belgrave Crescent in the City of Edinburgh, on 6 September 1876.
 He died at home, 14 Belgrave Crescent, in western Edinburgh in June 1889, aged 79, when the baronetcy became extinct.

-He is buried close to his home, in Dean Cemetery, Edinburgh and has an impressive marble monument of great height and ornament over his grave.
+He is buried close to his home, in Dean Cemetery, Edinburgh and has a marble monument and ornament over his grave.
 He is buried with both wives, including his second wife, Jane Gibbs, Lady Falshaw (d.1889).
 The grave lies on the main east-west path of the northern extension to the original cemetery.